aliriomambo/aliriomambo/README.md

 ### Hi there 👋

+I'm Alírio Mambo a Software Developer at Vodafone/Vodacom 🔭 I’m currently working on my Backend Development Skills 📫 How to reach me: You can reach me at my Linkedin page https://www.linkedin.com/in/aliriomambo/ 🎮 I enjoy playing video games on my free time.

 <!--
 **aliriomambo/aliriomambo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...